Book a call with admissions

 What Does the Research Say?

-Research into the effectiveness of TMS for OCD has yielded promising results, with studies indicating a significant reduction in symptoms for a substantial percentage of patients.
-According to data from the OCD Foundation, between 45% to over 55% of patients have experienced diminished OCD symptoms following TMS treatment, with some individuals requiring maintenance sessions post-initial treatment [5].
+A peer-reviewed multicenter clinical study found that 45% of patients experienced reduced OCD symptoms at one month following treatment 5.
+According to data from the OCD Foundation, 45% to 55% of patients have experienced diminished OCD symptoms following TMS treatment, with some individuals requiring ongoing maintenance sessions post-initial treatment 5.ย

-Does TMS Work for OCD?
+Does TMS Work for OCD?ย

 Research on the success rate of TMS for OCD has shown promising results.
 Several studies have reported the following success rates:

 In a peer-reviewed multicenter clinical study, it was found that over 1 in 3 patients with treatment-resistant OCD experienced a reduction of more than 30% in their OCD severity rating after undergoing deep TMS therapy.
-This significant improvement in OCD symptoms greatly enhanced their quality of life [9].
+This significant improvement in OCD symptoms greatly enhanced their quality of life 9.ย

 These studies offer strong evidence supporting TMS as an effective treatment option for OCD, particularly for patients who have not responded well to traditional therapies.